AlirezaM02/Recommerce/README.md

 # Recommerce
-IT fundanmentals project - Recommender system for books and movies
+## IT fundanmentals project - Recommender system for books
+An analyzation and comparison of several different recommendation algorithms with insights into the data and cleaning process, and not just for books, anything really.
+Enjoy.